usegalaxy-no/nels-galaxy-api/README.md

 Galaxy session cookies are session keys with encrypted with blowfish using the id_secret in the galaxy-config.
+The same applies to all database IDs.

+the filepath is determined on a bucket method, duplicated it here so it is possible to download data files through the NGA-api.

 The development has been done on postgresql and is unlikely to work with